Launch Recite Me assistive technology

 • Nature of fault e.g. red light out, no lights at all, damaged, pole number

-As traffic lights are key for road safety, they are usually powered from a stand-alone system with a junction controller in a nearby roadside cabinet.
-If this is damaged then the traffic lights may all stop working.
+Most signals are powered by a standalone system with a controller in a nearby roadside cabinet.
+If this cabinet is damaged, all lights at that junction may stop working.

 Pedestrian Crossings

 There are different types of pedestrian crossing in the UK are either controlled or uncontrolled.
-You can read more about them in the Highway Code but here's a brief description of each one and how and where we might use them:
+You can read more about them on our Road Safety section but here's a brief description of each one and how and where we might use them:

 Uncontrolled Crossings